There are plenty of free things to do in Athens. This makes the Greek capital a perfect travel destination if you are on a budget!

 If you have more than a couple of days to spend in Athens, consider heading out to Piraeus for the day.
 Piraeus is often overlooked, and people generally only find themselves here when they want to take a ferry to the nearby islands.
 However, there are actually some pretty interesting things to see here!

-Wander around Marina Zea (Pasalmani) and observe the well-heeled crowd that occupy the bars here, as well as the impressive yachts moored in the marina.
-From there, stroll along the coast to Mikrolimano port and Piraeus’ colourful Kastella neighbourhood.
+Wander around Marina Zea (Pasalmani) and observe the well-heeled crowd that occupy the bars here.
+Admire the impressive yachts moored in the marina.
+Next, stroll along the coast to Mikrolimano port and Piraeus’ colourful Kastella neighbourhood.